top of page

 Our Venues

 Throughout our festival weekend you can enjoy events in the beautiful surroundings of World Heritage Site and England's oldest cathedral.
+Festival events are accessible for free with your Cathedral ticket or precinct pass.

 Central Canterbury, accessible by bus and a short walk from Canterbury East & West stations.
 Nearest car parking Quenin Gate.